 Information is generally made available during the first few weeks of term 1.
-All students in Year 8 will be given an information pack to take home to their parents.
+All students in Years 8 and 10 will be given an information pack to take home to their parents.

 Read the information, complete and sign the consent card and return it to school as quickly as possible.

 Only students with a completed and signed consent card, where consent has been given, will be vaccinated.

 If you consent for your child to be immunised at school, discuss this with them and let them know what vaccines will be offered.
 Encourage your child to eat breakfast on the day of vaccination and to wear loose clothing so that the upper arm below the shoulder is easily seen (the injection is given into the upper arm).

 The school program is delivered by a variety of service providers including local councils, general practice, community health services, Aboriginal health services and private organisations.
 All nurses are trained and qualified in providing immunisations.

 No. If it is preferred that your doctor administer the vaccines, you will be required to ask your doctor to make arrangements with SA Health's Immunisation Section to have your child's vaccines delivered.
 Once your doctor has received the vaccines you can make an appointment for your child to receive them.
 The vaccines are free but there may be a consultation fee.

 If your child has had some of the recommended vaccines you can discuss further with your immunisation provider.

 Immunisation records from the School Immunisation Program will be transmitted to the Australian Immunisation Register (AIR).
 You can access your child's Immunisation History Statement if they are less than 14 years of age.
 Students aged 14 years and older must access their own records.
 Further information is available from the Immunisation records and registers page.